Combinatorial formulas for shifted dual stable Grothendieck polynomials: Bender--Knuth involutions for shifted bar tableaux

 where in the last case necessarily the diagonal box $\ytab{*(lightgray) 2'}$ forms a one-box bar (following a move of the form \eqref{slide}).
 In the first case, applying $\wtrev$ toggles the bar divisions and so does not change the contents of the diagonal boxes or the box $(i, i + 1)$, and applying $\unswap$ to the result preserves the diagonal boxes.
 The second and third cases are precisely those to which the rule (R1) in the definition of $\wtrev$ applies; they are interchanged, and then $\unswap$ restores the unprimed diagonal boxes.

-The case in which both diagonal boxes of $T$ are primed is precisely the conjugate of the previous case.
-This leaves the case of semistandard ShBT $T$ with exactly two diagonal boxes.
-There are six possible arrangements for the two diagonal boxes and the box between them, in three conjugate pairs:
+The argument when both diagonal boxes of $T$ are primed is precisely the conjugate of the previous case.
+This leaves the situation when $T$ has exactly two diagonal boxes, only one of which is primed.
+Then there are six possible arrangements for the two diagonal boxes and the box between them, in three conjugate pairs: